-Students who are 21 or older, or live with an immediate family member (parent or sibling) who is 21 or older, maybe approved to live off-campus.
+Students who are 21 or older, or who live with an immediate family member (parent or sibling) who is 21 or older, may be approved to live off-campus.

 Any student who accumulates 18 or more reprimands within a semester might be required to remain on campus even if they meet the age requirement for living off-campus.

 Off-campus students are subject to the same rules, regulations, and policies contained in the Liberty Way, except for those that specifically pertain to residence hall living.